Charles Fernley Fawcett

 Charles Fernley Fawcett (2 December 1915 – 3 February 2008) was an American adventurer, soldier, film actor, and a co-founder of the International Medical Corps.
-He was a recipient of the French Croix de Guerre and the American Eisenhower medal, and was declared Righteous Among the Nations for his assistance in rescuing and safeguarding Jewish refugees during World War II.
-Varian Fry, his longtime associate, described him as "a moral adventurer."
+He was a recipient of the French Croix de Guerre and the American Eisenhower medal.
+Varian Fry, his longtime associate, described him as "a moral adventurer".

 Early life

-Charles Fernley Fawcett was born in Waleska, Georgia, where his mother had been caught in a snow storm and died when he was six.
+Charles Fernley Fawcett was born in Waleska, Georgia.
 His family was of old Virginian stock, whose family tree included Thomas Jefferson and James Madison.
+When he was six, his mother was caught in a snow storm and died.
 Having been orphaned at an early age, Fawcett and his younger brother and two sisters grew up in Greenville, South Carolina, in the care of their aunt.
 Here he attended Greenville High School for three years where he learned to wrestle and play American football.

 At age 15, Fawcett became involved in an affair with his best friend's mother.
 He remarked, "If that's child molestation, I would wish this curse on every young boy."
 The end of the affair made Fawcett contemplate suicide, and he left the United States in 1932 at age 16 to travel to the Far East, working his passage on a number of steamships with the U.S. Merchant Marine.

 By 1937, he had returned to America and stayed for a time in New York City before making his way to Washington D.C., where he was taken in by his cousin, who happened to be an assistant United States Postmaster General.
 Here he ended up wrestling to make a living.
 Then in 1937 he boarded a ship outside Montreal bound for France, where he worked as an artist’s model, a jazz musician, and later a professional wrestler.